flexa-script/interpreter/README.md

 ### Installation
 To use Flexa, follow these steps:
-1. Download the interpreter release (not available yet)
+1. Download the interpreter release
 2. Navigate to the Flexa directory
 3. Execute Flexa interpreter by running the following command: `./flexa main.flx`